-Background Check: Applicants will be subject to a thorough background investigation including driving record.
+Background Check: Applicants will be subject to a thorough background investigation including fingerprinting and driving record.
 Adverse background data may be grounds for immediate disqualification.
 Applicants will be subject to a Computerized Criminal History check.
 Conviction of a crime will not automatically preclude an appointment.
 The circumstances involved in the conviction will be considered.

 If you require an alternate format in order to complete the employment process, you may call Recruitment Services at (503) 947-5757.
 Please be prepared to leave a message describing the alternate format needed.

 Salem, OR 97310

 For more information on veterans’ preference points, please visit

 For more information about the Oregon Department of Education visit:

 The pay and benefits on all announcements may change without notice.
 Please be aware that due to the economic downturn and subsequent state budget shortfall, the Governor has ordered mandatory unpaid furlough days for employees.
 This position will be required to take furlough days in the 2011-13 biennium.

 NOTE: The Oregon Department of Education does not offer visa sponsorships.
 Within three days of hire, the successful candidate will be required to complete the U.S. Department of Justice form I-9 confirming authorization to work in the United States.